montrequonwheeler/osTicket-Post-Install-Configuration/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This walkthrough outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+In the last lab we installed all the prerequisites and installed osTicket.
+In case you took a break, open azure portal and recopy the ip address becuase it might’ve changed if you closed or shutdown the VM.

+Now we’ll login into osTicket as the admin through the link provided in the documents and use the shared file as a point of reference to configure osTicket for practice as the admin and end user.

+To keep things simple and short for the entire project we’ll leave the mail settings default.

+When configuring the agents, make sure to set the password and do not require password change at login.
+The roles assigned to Jane will System Admin <br />

 <h2>Video Demonstration</h2>